duracelltomi/gtm4wp/readme.txt

 The code of WooCommerce integration was cleaned and restructured, if you have any custom code that relies on GTM4WP internal data structure, please update the plugin on a test version of your website before updating your live site!

-* Removed deprecated Universal Analytics events for WooCommerce
+* Removed: deprecated Universal Analytics events for WooCommerce
-* Removed deprecated filter GTM4WP_WPFILTER_AFTER_DATALAYER/gtm4wp_after_datalayer
+* Removed: deprecated filter GTM4WP_WPFILTER_AFTER_DATALAYER/gtm4wp_after_datalayer
-* Removed deprecated filter GTM4WP_WPFILTER_ADDGLOBALVARS/gtm4wp_add_global_vars
+* Removed: deprecated filter GTM4WP_WPFILTER_ADDGLOBALVARS/gtm4wp_add_global_vars
 * Removed: deprecated feature that puts the 'Do not track' option of the browser into the data layer.
 It is a deprecated browser feature therefore removed from this plugin.
 * Removed: deprecated Google Optimize integration
 * Removed: deprecated constants GTM4WP_OPTION_BLACKLIST_MACRO_* and GTM4WP_OPTION_BLACKLIST_<adsystemname>
 * Removed: deprecated WordPress filter GTM4WP_WPFILTER_GETTHEGTMTAG (deprecated in v1.16)
 * Changed: lots of internal function names and variable names changed, although is not recommended to depend on them, if you did, check your code
 * Changed: renamed WP filter gtm4wp_datalayer_on_pageload to gtm4wp_woocommerce_datalayer_on_pageload to better reflect when it is called.
+* Changed: orderData data layer variable in WooCommerce integration now includes keys to better support enhanced conversions setup:
+  * orderData.customer.billing.first_name_hash
+  * orderData.customer.billing.last_name_hash
+  * orderData.customer.billing.phone_hash
+* Deprecated: orderData.customer.billing.emailhash, please update to use orderData.customer.billing.email_hash (with an underscore)
 * Added: stockstatus key into the product array of every ecommerce action.
 Returns the value of WP_Product->get_stock_status().
 Thanks [hans2103](https://github.com/hans2103).
 * Added: integration with WebToffee GDPR Cookie Consent plugin.
 GTM4WP can not fire a GTM event when user consent changes or when a previously stored consent has been loaded.
 * Fixed: add_payment_info and add_shipping_info events were not fired during checkout submit when not fired before on the page.